mmiele/DASH/meeting-minutes/high-availability/README.md

-# Meeting minutes
+# DASH High Availability meeting minutes

-This folder contains SONiC-DASH community weekly meeting minutes along with the recording links.
+This folder contains DASH High Availability meeting minutes along with the recording links.

 The meeting minute files are in Outlook format with extension `.msg`, to read them you must use Outlook.